freeCodeCamp/guide/src/pages/javascript/tutorials/delete-properties-from-an-object/index.md

 ---
-title: Delete Properties from a Object
+title: Delete Properties from an Object
 ---
 We can also delete properties from objects like this: